-(I) Mask, hand-wash, disinfection

-- ✓ You must wear a mask.
-Prepare your own mask and bring extras, and wear it properly so that it covers from your nose to chin. - When wearing a mask in summer when the temperature and humidity are high, make sure to drink water frequently to prevent heatstroke. - ☑ Do not talk without a mask. - ✓ Wash your hands frequently. - ✓ There is a disinfectant at the entrance of each classroom.
-Disinfect your hands and fingers every time you enter or leave the room. - ✓ When you cough or sneeze, use a mask, handkerchief, sleeves, or the inside of your elbow, and hold your mouth and nose firmly.
+- (I) Mask, hand-wash, disinfection - ✓ Masks (non-woven mask) must be worn.
+Prepare your own mask and bring extras, and wear it properly so that it covers from your nose to chin. - ✓ When wearing a mask in summer when the temperature and humidity are high, make sure to drink water frequently to prevent heatstroke. - ☑ Do not talk without a mask. - ✓ Wash your hands frequently. - ✓ There is a disinfectant at the entrance of each classroom.
+Disinfect your hands and fingers every time you enter or leave the room. - When you cough or sneeze, use a mask, handkerchief, sleeves, or the inside of your elbow, and hold your mouth and nose firmly.